 Do you know what your organisation offers in its parental leave policy?
-It’s a giant predicament: you find out you’re pregnant and spend the first few weeks excitedly booking appointments, getting scans and buying all the books.
+It can be a big predicament for some parents: you find out you’re expecting and spend the first few weeks excitedly booking appointments, getting scans and buying all the books.
 And then it hits.
-How to you find out what your work entitlements are without giving away your secret?
+How do you find out what your work entitlements are without giving away you’re pregnant?

-This is what you’ll want and need to know: what you’re entitled to, whether you get paid parental leave from your organisation, what benefits they offer, and whether you get paid leave for appointments.
+You’ll want and need to find out: what you’re entitled to, whether you get paid parental leave from your organisation, what benefits they offer, and whether you get paid leave for appointments.
 The list goes on.
-Your head will be spinning with questions and more often than not, most women don’t even know their organisation’s general policies.
+Your head will be spinning with questions and, more often than not, most people don’t even know their organisation’s general policies.

 Start searching your organisation’s portal or intranet

-You need to do this discreetly – which may be easier if you’re working from home or social distancing.
+You’ll want to do this discreetly – which may be easier if you’re working from home or social distancing.
 If not, try and get in early one morning or stay late so you can spend some time searching without colleagues around you.
 There are a few places you can start:

 - The HR/People section on your company intranet.
-Often this area is filled with recruitment, jobs, leadership programs, etc, which often makes finding specific policies tricky.
+Often this area is filled with recruitment, jobs, leadership programs, etc., which often makes finding specific policies tricky.
 Keep searching as you should be able to locate some information here.
 Organisations leading the way will often have a dedicated parental leave section, which details policies, templates and a checklist relevant to your organisation.
 While more and more companies do this, many still do not, which is why we have developed Circle In, to help you take control of the process.

 Speak with trusted colleagues

 Is there someone you trust that has been through the journey and could perhaps send you some information?
-Meet that person for a coffee.
-You can even ask in a roundabout way about what benefits they received: ‘Oh, you took 12 months.
+Catch up with that person over a video call.
+You can even ask in a roundabout way about what benefits they received: “Oh, you took 12 months.
 Does our organisation offer paid parental leave?”
 Although, this may be more difficult to slip into a conversation if you’re not currently working side by side.

-Obviously, they have an interest in supporting women so if you don’t know/like/trust your HR partner, you could find someone in your Diversity team to talk to.
+Obviously, they have an interest in supporting all employees equally and fairly, so if you don’t know or trust your HR partner, you could find someone in your diversity team to talk to.

 Speak directly with your HR department

-If all else fails and you still have nowhere to turn, then you should call your HR department and ask for the policy and request to remain confidential.
-HR departments are there to help you, and so should be able and willing to send you the policy.
+If all else fails and you still have nowhere to turn, then you should call your HR department and ask for the policy, and request to remain confidential.
+HR departments are there to help you, and so should be able and willing to send you the policy, whilst respecting your privacy.

 There is no denying that the first 12 weeks of pregnancy is a really tricky time.
 It is when you most want to chat with others about your experience, or you may not be feeling your best and could do with a little extra support at work.
 Despite this, you may need or want to maintain confidentiality.
 Use this time to research and find out what you can.
-You will be surprised at how sneaky you can be!
+You might surprise yourself on your detective skills!